thinktomorrow/dynamic-attributes/README.md

 # Dynamic attributes

-This small package adds document-like storage behaviour to your eloquent model.
+This small package adds nosql-like storage behaviour to your eloquent model.
 It allows the model to interact with json column values as if they were top-level attributes.

 ## Installation